A Beginner’s Guide on B2B Appointment Setting

 - Timeliness of the offer.

-- Triggered actions (a prospect visits a company’s site, attends a webinar, fills out a form, engages with online chatbot, etc.)
+- Triggered actions (a prospect visits a company’s site, attends a webinar, fills out a form, engages with an online chatbot, etc.)

 - Leads’ preferred channels of communication.